SagharHosseinmardi/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+//The output is 10. console.log(y) output is undefined because the y variable is in the function f1() so console.log(y) can't access it from outside of the function.

 ## Question 3